 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse Au that has inherent sampling problems.
-Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-HQ and NQ diamond core drilling undertaken using an LF70 helicopter portable diamond drill rig.
+Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information HQ and NQ diamond core drilling undertaken using an LF70 helicopter portable diamond drill rig.
 Recovered core generally in 1.5m runs, placed into plastic core trays.
 No sampling for analysis has been completed at this stage.
 The core is being marked up and prepared for cutting and sampling.
 Samples will be submitted to a registered laboratory for gold and multi-element analysis.
 Core is logged and recovery noted.
 Core orientation by a combination of spear and Orishot core orientation tool.
 Sulphide mineralisation as mentioned in the report is based on visual appraisal and estimation of the core and recorded in the drill log by the site geologist.
-Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc).
-HQ and NQ diamond core drilling from surface, undertaken using an LF70 helicopter portable diamond drill rig.
-HQ core from surface to 60.90m.
+Drilling techniques Drill Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Method of recording and assessing core HQ and NQ diamond core drilling from surface, undertaken using an LF70 helicopter portable diamond drill rig.
+TCDD001, HQ core from surface to 60.90m.
 NQ core from 60.90 to 272.90m EOH.
-Core is oriented by a combination of spear and Orishot core orientation tool.
-Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+TCDD002, HQ core from surface to 71.80m.
+NQ core from 71.80 to 200.90m EOH.
+Core is oriented by a combination of spear and Orishot core orientation tool. sample recovery Interface of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-Core recovery is calculated each run by the driller and verified by the onsite geologist during logging.
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material. and verified by the onsite geologist during logging.
 Moderate core loss was recorded in the first 7m of hole TCDD001, with 64% recovery, due mostly to oxidised and friable ground.
-Recovery for the remainder of the hole averages 97% Sample recovery is checked by the site geologist. drilling using a 1.5m barrel assists in the sample recovery.
+Recovery for the remainder of the hole averages 97%.
+Moderate core loss was recorded in the first 3m of hole TCDD002, with 57% recovery, due mostly to oxidised and friable ground.
+Recovery for the remainder of the hole averages 98% Sample recovery is checked by the site geologist. drilling using a 1.5m triple tube barrel assists in the sample recovery.
 No sample bias has been established as the core has not yet been sampled or submitted for analysis